dstackai/dstack/docs/what-is-dstack.md

 # What is dstack?

-dstack is a ultra-light-weight utility to run ML workflows in the cloud and manage data.
+dstack is a command-line utility to run ML workflows in the cloud, while keeping your workflows highly reproducible.

 ## Features